 • MediaTek Inc. v.
 Advanced Micro Devices, Inc., AMD Products (China) Co., Ltd, and Shenzhen Ningjing Technology Co., Ltd., 2019 Yue 03 Min Chu No. 725 (Intermediate People's Court of Shenzhen, China).
 On March 18, 2019, AMD Products (China) Co., Ltd. was provided with a complaint by the Shenzhen Court.
 MediaTek alleges that defendants infringe patent 201110060964.1, titled "Integrated Circuit Chip."
-On April 2, 2019, the Company submitted a challenge
+On April 2, 2019, the Company submitted a challenge to the Court's jurisdiction, and separately initiated invalidity proceedings in the Patent Reexamination Board of the China National Intellectual Property Administration (CNIPA).
+The Court had set an initial hearing for June 20, 2019.
+The Court subsequently cancelled the June 20, 2019 initial hearing.
+On June 27, 2019, AMD voluntarily terminated the invalidity proceeding; the Company filed a revised invalidity petition on July 29, 2019.
+On July 30, 2019, the Shenzhen Court denied the Company's challenge to the Court's jurisdiction.

-- to the Court's jurisdiction, and separately initiated invalidity proceedings in the Patent Reexamination Board of the China National Intellectual Property Administration (CNIPA).
-The Court has set an initial hearing for June 20, 2019. - MediaTek Inc. v.
+- MediaTek Inc. v.
 Advanced Micro Devices, Inc., AMD Products (China) Co., Ltd., and Shenzhen Ningjing Technology Co., Ltd., 2019 Yue 03 Min Chu No. 726 (Intermediate People's Court of Shenzhen, China).
 On March 18, 2019, AMD Products (China) Co., Ltd. was provided with a complaint by the Shenzhen Court.
 MediaTek alleges that defendants infringe patent 200920178360.5, titled "Integrated Inductor Structure."
 On April 2, 2019, the Company submitted a challenge to the Court's jurisdiction, and separately initiated invalidity proceedings in the CNIPA.
-The Court has set an initial hearing for June 20, 2019. - MediaTek Inc. v.
-Advanced Micro Devices, Inc., Advanced Micro Devices (China) Co., Ltd., AMD Products (China) Co., Ltd. and Shenzhen Shundian Chain Co., Ltd., Nanshan Wanxiang Tiandi Branch Store, .
-2019 Yue 03 Min Chu No. 727 (Intermediate People's Court of Shenzhen, China).
+The Court had set an initial hearing for June 20, 2019.
+The Court subsequently cancelled the June 20, 2019 initial hearing.
+On June 27, 2019, AMD voluntarily terminated the invalidity proceeding; the Company filed a revised invalidity petition on July 29, 2019.
+On July 30, 2019, the Shenzhen Court denied the Company's challenge to the Court's jurisdiction. - MediaTek Inc. v.
+Advanced Micro Devices, Inc., Advanced Micro Devices (China) Co., Ltd., AMD Products (China) Co., Ltd. and Shenzhen Shundian Chain Co., Ltd., Nanshan Wanxiang Tiandi Branch Store, 2019 Yue 03 Min Chu No. 727 (Intermediate People's Court of Shenzhen, China).
 On March 18, 2019, AMD Products (China) Co., Ltd. was provided with a complaint by the Shenzhen Court.
 MediaTek alleges that defendants infringe patent 200910000212.9, titled "Integrated Circuit Chip and Seal Ring Structure of the Same."
 On April 2, 2019, the Company submitted a challenge to the Court's jurisdiction, and separately initiated invalidity proceedings in the CNIPA.
-The Court has set an initial hearing for June 21, 2019. - MediaTek, Inc. v.
+The Court had set an initial hearing for June 21, 2019.
+The Court subsequently cancelled the June 21, 2019 initial hearing.
+On June 27, 2019, AMD voluntarily terminated the invalidity proceeding; the Company filed a revised invalidity petition on July 29, 2019. - MediaTek, Inc. v.
 Advanced Micro Devices, Inc., Advanced Micro Devices (China) Co., Ltd., AMD Products (China) Co., Ltd. and Shenzhen Shundian Chain Co., Ltd. Nanshan Wanxiang Tiandi Branch Store, 2019 Yue 03 Min Chu No. 728 (Intermediate People's Court of Shenzhen, China).
 On March 18, 2019, AMD Products (China) Co., Ltd. was provided with a complaint by the Shenzhen Court.
 MediaTek alleges that defendants infringe patent 200910000930.6, titled "Seal Ring Structure for Integrated Circuit."
 On April 2, 2019, the Company submitted a challenge to the Court's jurisdiction, and separately initiated invalidity proceedings in the CNIPA.
-The Court has set an initial hearing for June 21, 2019.
+The Court had set an initial hearing for June 21, 2019.
+The Court subsequently cancelled the June 21, 2019 initial hearing.
+On June 27, 2019, AMD voluntarily terminated the invalidity proceeding; the Company filed a revised invalidity petition on July 29, 2019.